Law of the Soviet Union: Criminal cases

 Criminal cases consisted of a preliminary examination before the indictment and the actual trial.
 In the preliminary examination, the sledovatel (or "investigator") "interrogate[d] the accused and the witnesses and examine[d] evidence".
 The accused was informed of his/her rights before the examination.
 Before 1958, counsel was only available during the trial.
 After 1958, counsel was available at the last stage of the preliminary examination after the accused was indicted.
 The examiner was prohibited from using force though the accused could be confined for long durations: up to 10 days before being charged, up to 9 months during the preliminary investigation (with the approval of the Procurator General).
 The testimony to be used in the trial was presented to the accused.
 The sledovatel was subordinate to the procurator (prokuratura) that was tasked with the prosecution, "'general supervision' of legality", and reporting illegal administrative actions.
 The indictment that included the preliminary examination was considered the "official record" at trial.

 The trial court consisted of a professional judge with a 5-year term and two assessors (lay judges) from the population with a 2.5-year term.
-The proceedings were informal compared to United States standards.
+The proceedings were informal compared to criminal procedure in democratic countries based on the rule of law.
 The judges first questioned accused and witnesses, then the procurator and defense counsel to corroborate the evidence in the indictment.
 The accused and the victim could question each other or the witnesses.
 The accused was presumed innocent, though not in the common law sense.
 The court decided by majority vote.
 The accused or the procurator could appeal decisions to a higher court consisting of three professional judges that reviewed the facts and the law.
 If the procurator appealed, the higher court could set aside the judgment and remand the case.
 Although the decision of the appeals court was "final", higher courts could review them as "supervision".
 Here, the accused or his/her counsel could submit briefs, but they could not appear in person.

 During the trial, the judges had the additional responsibility of educating the people, for example revealing and removing the causes and conditions that led to the crime.
 Judges kept legal technicalities to a minimum; the court's stated purpose was to find the truth, rather than to protect legal rights.
 Although most hearings were open to the public, hearings could also be held privately, if the Soviet Government deemed it necessary.